nrfconnect/sdk-nrf/samples/esb/README.rst

 ========

 The Receiver example listens for packets and sends an ACK when a packet is received.
-If packets are successfully received from the Transmitter, the LED pattern will change every time a packet is received.
+If packets are successfully received from the transmitter, the LED pattern will change every time a packet is received.

 Requirements
 ************